-(B) Nondiscrimination.
-A licensee shall not unfairly discriminate against any consumer or customer because that consumer or customer has opted out from the disclosure of his or her nonpublic personal financial information pursuant to the provisions of this rule.
-Nothing in this subsection shall be construed to prohibit the use of usual, appropriate, or acceptable methods of insurance underwriting.

-(C) Severability.
-If any section or portion of a section of this rule or its applicability to any person or circumstance is held invalid by a court, the remainder of the rule or the applicability of the provision to other persons or circumstances shall not be affected.

-(D) Effective Date.

-1. Effective date.
-This rule becomes effective thirty (30) days after publication in the Code of State Regulations.
-After the effective date of this rule, no licensee may disclose nonpublic personal financial information to nonaffiliated third parties without first complying with the provisions of section (3) of this rule, including subparagraph (3)(A)1.A.
-For consumers who became customers before July 1, 2001, the initial notices required by section (2)(A) must be given by June 30, 2002.
+- (B) A licensee shall not unfairly discriminate against any consumer or customer because that consumer or customer has opted out from the disclosure of his or her nonpublic personal financial information pursuant to the provisions of this rule.
+Nothing in this subsection may be construed to prohibit the use of usual, appropriate, or acceptable methods of insurance underwriting. - (C) If any section or portion of a section of this rule or its applicability to any person or circumstance is held invalid by a court, the remainder of the rule or the applicability of the provision to other persons or circumstances shall not be affected. - (D) Effective Date.
+After the effective date of this rule, no licensee may disclose non-public personal financial information to non-affiliated third parties without first complying with the provisions of section (3) of this rule, including subparagraph (3)(A)1.A.